aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/setting-strong-encryption-type/_index.md

 The code example below applies strong encryption on a file and sets a password.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ApplyingEncryption-ApplyingEncryption.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ApplyingEncryption-ApplyingEncryption.java" >}}